Oscar Piastri denies Alpine announcement and says he will be driving elsewhere in Formula 1 2023

 Alpine, however, believe Piastri has a contractual obligation to drive for them next year.

-Sky Sports News have been told that the deadline for Piastri's clause to be activated and confirm him as an Alpine driver expired two days ago, on July 31st - but this is unconfirmed by Alpine.
+Sky Sports News have been told the deadline for Piastri's clause to be activated and confirm him as an Alpine driver expired two days ago, on July 31 - but this is unconfirmed by Alpine.

 Williams and McLaren have been interested in Piastri if the circumstances were right, but only the former can currently make a move for him - with Nicholas Latifi's deal yet to be renewed.